karthikeyanrathore/maze/README.md

 Let us assume we have an array a = [7 ,10 , 11 , 13 , 18 , 25 , 27] and the target value is 20.
 Our task is to  return the maximum element not greater than the targeted value (closest to targeted value  on the left) and also to return the minimum element greater than our targeted value(closest to targeted value on the right).
 In the above example , the maximum element not greater than x (targeted value) is 18 and the minimum element greater than x (targeted value) is 25.

 #### Idea & Procedure for finding maximum element not greater than x
+In order to solve this problem we can use  binary search algorithm as the array is sorted and the  time complexity of the program will be O(logn).
+To find the maximum element not greater than x , we need assign left pointer to -INF , that is -1 (index does not exist as array index is from 0 to n- 1) and right pointer to +INF  that is n (index does not exist as array index is from 0 to n-1).At each step  we will check  , if the middle value is less than or equal to the targeted value (x) , if the given condition is true , we will update left pointer to middle position  or  else if is false , we will update right pointer to middle position .
+At the end we will return the left pointer.